bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  A responsive website will respond to the size of the browser regardless of what the width of the browser might be.
+Layouts and maybe the functionality are adjusted.
+An adaptive website on the other hand, adapts to the width of the browser specific width.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means to use a media querie, @media, in order to adjust the content or elements for them to fit in a small pixel value such as 500px for example. min-width property is used as a way to define mobile first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows for the font to change size when adjusting content to a different pixel size.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing allows the developer to organize CSS code in a more clean and organized way by using LESS syntax and a complier wich process the LESS syntax into a normal CSS file.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Nesting is probably my favorite concept because it allows me to organized my selectors so it becomes easy to find a line of code on CSS  if I ever need to do changes on my code

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.